readium/r2-navigator-js/README.md

   // ReadiumCSS assets can be found. `path.join(process.cwd(), ...)` or `path.join(__dirname, ...)`
   // can be used depending on integration / bundling context.
 The HTTP server will create a static hosting
   // route to this folder.
-  setupReadiumCSS(streamerServer, readiumCSSPath, getReadiumCssJson);
+  setupReadiumCSS(streamerServer, readiumCSSPath, getReadiumCss);
-  // `getReadiumCssJson` is a function "pointer" that will be called when the navigator
+  // `getReadiumCss` is a function "pointer" that will be called when the navigator
   // needs to obtain an up-to-date ReadiumCSS configuration (this is for initial injection in HTML documents,
-  // subsequent requests will originate from the renderer process, whenever the webview needs to, see further below): const getReadiumCssJson = (publication: Publication, link: Link | undefined): IEventPayload_R2_EVENT_READIUMCSS => {
+  // via the streamer/server).
+Note that subsequent requests will originate from the renderer process,
+  // whenever the webview needs to (see further below): const getReadiumCss = (publication: Publication, link: Link | undefined): IEventPayload_R2_EVENT_READIUMCSS => {

     // The built-in default values.
-    // The ReadiumCSS app-level settings would typically be persistent in a store. const readiumCssKeys = Object.keys(readiumCSSDefaults); // IReadiumCSS
+    // The ReadiumCSS app-level settings would typically be persistent in a store. const readiumCssKeys = Object.keys(readiumCSSDefaults);
     readiumCssKeys.forEach((key: string) => {
         const value = (readiumCSSDefaults as any)[key];
         console.log(key, " => ", value);